Camden and Islington NHS Foundation Trust

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 1774 full-time equivalent staff and a sickness absence rate of 2.54%.
 55% of staff recommend it as a place for treatment and 56% recommended it as a place to work.

 The trust started using the Carenotes electronic patient record system which can be accessed from mobile devices in September 2015.

 In 2022 the trust announced its first integrated community mental health facility on its Lowther Road site.
 This is to be a new four-storey building with interview, counselling, and treatment rooms, and agile workspaces for staff, as well as a café and group collaboration zones.
 Kier Group are handling the £17 million contract.

+On 1 November 2024, the Trust merged with Barnet, Enfield and Haringey Mental Health NHS Trust to form North London NHS Foundation Trust.